alijafargholi/demo/README.md

 # demo
 Testing and practicing Git.
-Some personal git shor cut.
+Some personal git short cut.